-Germany will send nine cabinet members and two state secretaries as well as a major business delegation to meet their Russian counterparts at the talks in Hanover, in what will be the 13th such get-together.
+Germany will send nine cabinet members and two state secretaries as well as a major business delegation to meet with their Russian counterparts at the talks in Hanover, in what will be the 13th such get-together.

 More than a dozen agreements on economic and environmental cooperation will also be signed, German government spokeswoman Sabine Heimbach said Wednesday.

-Germany is Russia's most important single trade partner.
+Germany is Russia's most important trade partner.
 Russian exports to Germany reached 31.8 billion euros ($44.7 billion dollars) last year -- primarily gas and oil -- while 26.4 billion euros' worth of goods went the other way.

 © 2011 AFP